arduino/arduino-serial-plotter-webapp/README.md

 Besides the initial configuration, which is passed in via URL parameters, the communication between the app and the middleware is implemented over WebSocket.

-It's possible to send a generic JSON-stringified message from and to the Serial Plotter App, as long as it adheres to the following format:
+It's possible to send a JSON-stringified message from and to the Serial Plotter App, as long as it adheres to the following format:

 ```
 {